 What else can I expect to see at the event?

 The race is free to spectators, and while racing headlines the weekend the event has much more to offer.
-Other entertainment includes music with an amazing professional race announcer, a BBQ pit brought to you by Good Smoke BBQ, an amazing beer garden featuring brews from Rochester’s own Rohrbach Brewing Company, and artisan brewed coffee from Joe Bean Coffee Roasters.
+Other entertainment includes music with an amazing professional race announcer, a Food Truck Rodeo, an amazing beer garden featuring brews from Rochester’s own Rohrbach Brewing Company, and fantastic coffee from Finger Lakes Coffee Roasters.

 What type of bikes do the racers ride?